The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 In December of 2001, John and Carolyn Kay Thomson established this scholarship.
 The fund was originally established in July of 2000 as an annual award.
 The fund was established to support veterinary students at Mississippi State University who are committed to combine their commitment to the betterment of mankind with the practice of veterinary medicine.

 The Clarice C. Jackson Memorial Scholarship

 Fund # 500664

 Clarice C. Jackson established the scholarship in 1990 to assist veterinary students who demonstrate leadership ability, good moral character and financial need.
 Mrs. Jackson passed away in the fall of 1990.

 James C. & Linda B. Johnson Annual Scholarship

 James C. and Linda B. Johnson established this scholarship in April 2004.
-Mr. and Mrs. Johnson of Germantown, TN are both supporters of the College of Veterinary Medicine.
-In the 1980’s they sponsored the Dr. Gerry L. Grant Humane Award in honor of their veterinarian, Dr. Grant.
+Mr. and Mrs. Johnson of Germantown, TN, are long time supporters of the College of Veterinary Medicine.
+In the 1980s they sponsored the Dr. Gerry L. Grant Humane Award in honor of their veterinarian, Dr. Grant.
 The scholarship assists veterinary students who have demonstrated good moral character, integrity and honesty.
 The recipient must be generally perceived as having a caring and compassionate attitude toward animals and individuals.

 H. Kelley Jones South Carolina Association of Veterinarians

 In 2006, the South Carolina Association of Veterinarians established this annual scholarship in memory of H. Kelley Jones.
-Recipients of the scholarship must be second or third year student who is a resident of South Carolina, and they must demonstrate leadership skills and exhibit positive and professional attitude toward others.
+Recipients of the scholarship must be second or third year students who are residents of South Carolina, and they must demonstrate leadership skills and exhibit positive and professional attitudes toward others.

 "Dempsey & Ruby" Lazar Endowed Scholarship